-Judith has extensive experience of advisory and advocacy work as well as successfully resolving claims through ADR.
+Judith has extensive experience of advisory and advocacy work for both claimants and defendants, as well as a strong record of successfully resolving claims through ADR.

 In addition to substantive arguments relating to liability and quantum, Judith has wide experience of: